bermi/bermi-SDK/README.md

 `lotr-sdk` has been developed using [deno 🦕](https://deno.land/).

-The `Makefile` includes shortcuts to commands that will help testing the project and run the examples.
+The `Makefile` includes shortcuts to commands that will help test the project and run the examples.

 ### Documentation